benhoyt/juju-docs/sdk/pebble.md

 ```

 This will raise an `APIError` if any of the services are not in the plan or are not currently running.

+<h3 id="heading--service-logs">Service logs</h3>

+TODO: add new section about service logs, how Juju runs in `--verbose`, etc

 <h2 id="heading--configuration">Pebble layer configuration</h2>